Schroedinger-Hat/youtube-to-anchorfm/README.md

 The action uses a docker image built over Ubuntu.
 It takes some time to setup the environment before running the script.

-**NOTE**: For the script to run successfully its necessary for there to be at least one episode manually published on Anchor.fm.
-As the steps to publish on a brand new Anchor.fm account are different, and the automation will brake.
+**NOTE**: For the script to run successfully its necessary for there to be at least one episode manually published on Anchor.fm, as the steps to publish on a brand new Anchor.fm account are different, and the automation will break.

 ## How can I run this as a GitHub action?